patriciogonzalezvivo/lygia/README.md

 LYGIA has a long way to go and welcomes all kinds of contributions.
 You can help by:

 * **Bug fixing**
 * **Translation**, keeping parity between languages (GLSL, HLSL, MSL, WGSL, TSL, CUDA, OSL, etc) is a big part of the challenge.
-Not all language are the same and we want to make sure make sure each function is optimize and carefully crafted for each enviroment.
-This means the more eyes looking at this the better.
+Not all language are the same and we want to make sure make sure each function is optimized and carefully crafted for each enviroment.
+This means, the more eyes looking at this, the better.
 Please make sure to read and understand the [Design Principles](DESIGN.md) before starting.
 * **New functions or improving the current implementations**.
 Please take a look to the [Contributing Guidelines](CONTRIBUTING.md) before starting.
-* **Documentation**, each function have a header with some information describing the function.
+* **Documentation**.
+Each function has a header with some information describing the function.
 Make sure to fill this information when adding a new function.
-* Adding new **examples** and integrations for new environments like: [GoDot](https://godotengine.org/), [ISF](https://isf.video/), [MaxMSP](https://cycling74.com/products/max), etc.
+* Adding new **examples** and integrations for new environments like: [Godot](https://godotengine.org/), [ISF](https://isf.video/), [MaxMSP](https://cycling74.com/products/max), etc.
-* **Financial** [sponsorships](https://github.com/sponsors/patriciogonzalezvivo), right now the money that flows in is invested on the server and infraestructure.
-Long term plan will be to be hable to pay lead contributors and mantainers.
+* **Financial** [sponsorships](https://github.com/sponsors/patriciogonzalezvivo).
+Right now, the money that flows in is invested on the server and infraestructure.
+Long term plan will be to be able to pay lead contributors and mantainers.

 Collaborators and sponsors are automatically added to the [commercial license](https://lygia.xyz/license).
 Making a PR or subscribing to the github sponsors program is the shortest path to get access to the commercial license.
 It's all automated, not red taping.
 LYGIA belongs to those that takes care of it.